TEMPLETON is a small rural village in the Mid Devon District Council area of Devon, located about 5 miles west from Tiverton.

 Access to the village is from several different directions, though the most dramatic is through a ford and up a very steep narrow lane with grass growing in the middle and the hedges meeting overhead.

-It has a well equipped Village Hall, with bar and large car park, where community events are held throughout the year.
+Templeton is a busy and sociable village which has a well equipped Village Hall, with a bar and large car park, community events are held here throughout the year.

 The Parish Church, built in 1355 by or for the Knights Templars, is dedicated to St Margaret.